 In addition to certifying the Cable Seal 500, the production process and internal quality controls are also examined.
 Every container seal must be reliable and meet the strict ISO standards.
 An ISO17712: 2013 seal is also called a High Security Seal.

 Approved by customs authorities worldwide, including C-TPAT (USA)

 Container seals with the official ISO are a requirement for international container transport.
 Customs authorities worldwide require the use of officially certified container seals.
-Include the US Customs Authority (C-TPAT) requires only certified container seals.
+Among others the US Customs Authority (C-TPAT) allow only certified container seals.
 C-TPAT stands for Customs Trade Partnership Against Terrorism and is a collaboration between, among others Mexico, Canada and the United States.

 There is also a collaboration in the maritime sector, namely the International Ship and Port Facility Security Code, abbreviated to ISPS.
 The ISPS code was developed by the International Maritime Organization and aims to prevent terrorism in ships and port facilities.
 Within this code it is mandatory to use an ISO 17712: 2013 certified High Security Seal.